$M$-functions and screw functions originating from Goldbach's problem and zeros of the Riemann zeta function: Introduction

 The series $H(X)$ also appears in the average of the oscillatory term of the Chebyshev function as

 for $X \geq 1$ (\cite[p.
 249]{Fu2}).

 Concerning the value of $H(X)$, first, it is bounded under the Riemann hypothesis, more precisely $|H(X)/2|<0.023059$ (\cite[(1.7)]{MoTr22}), due to the absolute convergence of the series.
 Fujii \cite{Fu3} proved that $H(X)/2 > 0.012$ for infinitely many $X$ and $H(X)/2 < - 0.012$ for infinitely many $X$.
 Mossinghoff and Trudgian~\cite{MoTr22} improved these inequalities into $H(X)/2 > 0.021030$ and $H(X)/2 < - 0.022978$.
 They derived the results by assuming only the Riemann hypothesis.
-The first author proved more detailed results for the value-distribution of $H(X)$ further assuming the linear independence over rationals for the set of positive imaginary parts of the nontrivial zeros.
-We immediately obtain the following result as a corollary of \cite[Theorem 2.3]{Ma21} (see also the proof of Corollary \ref{cor_2_1} below).
+The first author \cite{Ma21} proved more detailed results for the value-distribution of $H(X)$ further assuming the linear independence over rationals for the set of positive imaginary parts of the nontrivial zeros.

+We first highlight a few results which are later proved in a more general context.

-\begin{theorem}[a special case of Corollary \ref{cor_2_1}] We assume the Riemann hypothesis and the linear independence over rationals for the set of positive imaginary parts of the nontrivial zeros of the Riemann zeta function.
+\begin{theorem} We assume the Riemann hypothesis and the linear independence over rationals for the set of positive imaginary parts of the nontrivial zeros of the Riemann zeta function.
 Then, there exists an explicitly constructible density function $M_H: \R \to \R_{\geq 0}$, for which